10up/headstartwp/site/documentation/06-WordPress Integration/revalidate.md

 # On-demand ISR revalidation

-[On-demand Revalidation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation) is the ability to revalidate static pages programatically from the CMS.
+[On-demand Revalidation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation) is the ability to revalidate static pages programmatically from the CMS.

-Without On-demand ISR revalidation users will need to wait until the time set in the `revalidate` prop has passed before they can see a updated version of that page.
+Without On-demand ISR revalidation users will need to wait until the time set in the `revalidate` prop has passed before they can see an updated version of that page.
 This means that if a `revalidate` is set to 5min, users would potentially have to wait up to 5min before they can see new content.

-It is preffered to have the CMS ask the Next.js app to revalidate those pages when possible.
+It is preferred to have the CMS ask the Next.js app to revalidate those pages when possible.
 This can be done via "On-Demand Revalidation".

 ## Usage